keepcosmos/beanmother/README.md

 }
 ```

-And pass the instance as a argument when you create a instance.
+And, pass the instance as an argument when you create an instance.

 ```java
 Author author = ObjectMother.bear("author", Author.class, new AuthorPostProcessor());